Last updated: 18 January 2022

 So far, we've only programmed the chatbot to answer the shellfish allergy concern.
 We need to programme a slightly different answer if the user has a gluten allergy.

-Give your step a name (for internal use)
+Give your step a name and click Continue.

 Write a short message about the amazing gluten-free food you have on your pretend menu.